Danny Salisbury

-Danny Salisbury (born February 13, 1957) is an American basketball player out of Pan American.
-In 1977-78, he transferred to the Broncs after his sophomore year in junior college and posted norms of 15.7 points and 8.3 rebounds in his initial campaign.
-Dan was drafted by Golden State on the second round in 1979, the 28th choice in the entire NBA college grab-bag.
+Danny Salisbury (born February 13, 1957) is an American former professional basketball player out of Pan American.
+In 1977–78, he transferred to the Broncs after his sophomore year in junior college and posted norms of 15.7 points and 8.3 rebounds in his initial campaign.
+Salisbury was selected by Golden State on the second round in 1979, the 28th choice in the entire NBA college grab-bag.
 He made the Warriors 18-man pre-season roster and was given a Golden State uniform number 31.
 He turned out to be another hard-luck kid whose name was deleted when the regular season started.

-Dan attempted a second crack at the NBA.
+Salisbury attempted a second crack at the NBA.
 Attending the San Antonio trials after his Utica stint in the Continental Basketball Association.
 Landed a berth on the Spurs' 16-man 1980 pre-season roster as a free agent but was released before the start of the regular campaign for a second time.
 Subsequently, reverted to the CBA with the Atlantic City Hi-Rollers.

-In 1982, he played in the Philippines as an import for the Great Taste Coffee Makers, then known as N-Rich Coffee Creamers, in the Philippine Basketball Association Open Conference, teaming up with fellow NBA draftee Rich Adams, and leading the team to a league-best 13-5 record.
+In 1982, he played in the Philippines as an import for the Great Taste Coffee Makers, then known as N-Rich Coffee Creamers, in the Philippine Basketball Association Open Conference, teaming up with fellow NBA draftee Rich Adams, and leading the team to a league-best 13–5 record.
 They would lose, however, to eventual champion Toyota Super Corollas in the semifinals, eventually placing fourth in the season-ending tournament.